farhiongit/c_thread_pool/README.md

 Two encapsulated thread pools are used : one to distribute 100 tasks over 7 monitored threads, each task sorting 1000000 numbers distributed over the CPU threads.

-- `qsip_wc.c` is an attempt to implement a parallelized version of the quick sort algorithm (using a thread pool);
+- `qsip_wc.c` is an attempt to implement a parallelised version of the quick sort algorithm (using a thread pool);

     - It uses features such as global data, worker local data, dynamic creation and deletion of jobs.
-    - It reveals that a parallelized quick sort is inefficient due to thread management overhead.
+    - It reveals that a parallelised quick sort is inefficient due to thread management overhead.

-- `qsip_wc_test.c` is an example of a thread pool that sorts several arrays using the above parallelized version of the quick sort algorithm.
+- `qsip_wc_test.c` is an example of a thread pool that sorts several arrays using the above parallelised version of the quick sort algorithm.

     - It uses features such as global data, worker local data, task cancellation, (fake) resource management and monitoring.